prityaa/linux_porting/readme_boot_sequense.txt

 	therefore most of the boot components are actually run on the GPU code, not the CPU.
 	At this point the SDRAM is disabled.

+		FSBL is used to mount the FAT32 boot partition on the SD card so that the second stage bootloader can be accessed.
+FSBL is programmed into the SoC itself during manufacture of the RPi and cannot be reprogrammed by a user

 	- The GPU starts executing the first stage bootloader, which is stored in ROM on the SoC.
 The first stage bootloader reads the SD card, and loads the second stage bootloader (bootcode.bin) into the L2 cache, and runs it.

-		FSBL is used to mount the FAT32 boot partition on the SD card so that the second stage bootloader can be accessed.
-FSBL is programmed into the SoC itself during manufacture of the RPi and cannot be reprogrammed by a use

 	- bootcode.bin enables SDRAM, and reads the third stage bootloader (loader.bin) from the SD card into RAM, and runs it.